Neidermayer's Mind: Music and structure

-The demo version of "Daddy", is shorter in length (4:29), than the album version (9:35).
+The demo version of "Daddy" is shorter in length (4:29) than the album version (9:35).
 The demo does not feature the a cappella intro; it starts immediately with Fieldy's bass riff.
 It also has a different chorus.
 After the instrumental bridge, there is an extra part to the song with Jonathan Davis singing: "Mommy!
 Why did Daddy touch me there?" which leads into "I didn't touch you there."
 Unlike the official version of the song, "Daddy" was played live on three separate occasions.
 The demo version of "Blind" has a noticeably shorter bridge and many other changes.
-"Predictable" has a slightly higher key than the version featured on their debut album.
+"Pradictable" (sic) has a slightly higher key than the version featured on their debut album.
 The songs "Blind" and "Daddy" appeared in Sexart before they were re-recorded with Korn.
 "Daddy" was originally titled "Follow Me".

 "Alive" was scrapped with several of its sections reworked into the song "Need To", from the band's first album.
 A proper reworking of "Alive" appeared on Korn's sixth album Take a Look in the Mirror, over a decade after the demo.
 With this demo, Korn created and pioneered the nu metal sound, riffs, and rhythm.
 A key component of their sound was the use of seven-string guitars.